NellieAT/Scope2Emissions/README.md

-#Scope2Emissions
+# Scope2Emissions

-How Ambitious are Company Scope-2 Emissions Reduction Targets?
+How ambitious are company scope-2 emissions reduction targets?

 A review of SBTi data extracted from the SBTi Progress Report 2021 Appendix Data